Arcadia-Science/ProteinCartography/README.md

 ### Protein Folding
 0. Fold input FASTA files using ESMFold.
-    - The workflow starts with input FASTA files, one entry per file, with a unique ID.
+    - The pipeline starts with input FASTA and/or PDB files, one entry per file, with a unique protein identifier (`protid`).
-    - If a matching PDB file is not provided, the pipeline will use the ESMFold API to generate a PDB.
+    - If a matching PDB file is not provided, the pipeline will use the ESMFold API to generate a PDB, if the FASTA is less than 400aa in length.

 ### Protein Search
 1. Search the Alphafold databases using queries to the FoldSeek webserver API for each provided `.pdb` file.
     - Currently, we're limited to a maximum of 1000 hits per protein.
-    - We should look for ways to increase this number of hits, potentially by hosting the full AlphaFold database ourselves and building a simple API to query it.
-    - This fails more often than we'd like because Foldseek rate limits our requests after a certain threshold.
-The actual threshold is unknown.

 2. Search the non-redundant GenBank/RefSeq database using blastp for each provided `.fasta` file.
     - Takes the resulting output hits and maps each GenBank/RefSeq hit to a Uniprot ID using `requests` and [the Uniprot REST API](https://rest.uniprot.org/docs/?urls.primaryName=idmapping#/job/submitJob).